Bathroom paint is advertised as a special type of paint--different from ordinary interior house paint--that is designed for bathrooms only.

 - Semi-Gloss - Excellent finish for any kind of bathroom.
 Repels moisture well.

 - High-gloss - Best for bathroom walls because high-gloss repels moisture almost as well as if your walls were coated in plastic.
-Downside is that high-gloss looks awful over large surfaces such as walls.
+The downside is that high-gloss looks awful over large surfaces such as walls.
 Best for smaller surfaces like trim and cabinets.

 The second way paint manufacturers dealt with mildew in the past was to add phenylmercuric acetate (PMA).
 This fungicide, according to the EPA, was used "in certain latex interior and exterior paints manufactured before September 1991."
 As the name indicates, PMA contains mercury, which is hazardous to humans.